Visiting Guangzhou's Museum of the Mausoleum of the Nanyue King

 Excavated relics and artifacts are displayed in a modern, temperature-controlled complex beside the mausoleum.
 Divided into thematic sections, these displays meticulously depict how life was during Zhao Mo’s reign.
 As a part-time musician, I was particularly interested in the section featuring remnants and reconstructions of classic Chinese instruments, many of which I have read about but have never seen in person.
 I was also impressed by the section detailing Chinese culinary methods during those years.
 Through them, one could easily see how Southern Chinese cuisine developed into the sophisticated art it is today.

 Zhao Mo’s Jade Burial Suit

-The star attraction of the museum, Zhao Mo’s elaborate jade burial suit is the oldest one found in China and the only one in which the jade pieces are connected by silk.
-Looking at the intricate handiwork, one could easily sense the amazing craftsmanship and devotion of the makers.
-At the same time, the symmetrical silk patterns also exert a certain mesmerising draw.
-They seem to demand reverence for the deceased king.
-One can’t help but feel a little nervous when viewing the suit up close.
+The star attraction of the museum, and one of the most important archeological discoveries in China, Zhao Mo’s elaborate jade burial suit is the oldest one found in China and the only one in which the jade pieces are connected by silk.
+Looking at the intricate handiwork, one can easily sense the amazing craftsmanship and devotion of the makers.
+At the same time, the symmetrical silk patterns also exert a certain mesmerizing draw; it’s almost as if each design demands reverence for the deceased ruler.
+One can’t help but feel a little unsettled when viewing the suit up close.

 Other DisplaysClick thumbnail to view full-size